 - for any purpose other than advocacy

-- if the applicant has received a current grant from another source which fully funds the same activity or service; and/or
+- if the applicant has received a current grant from another source which fully funds the same activity or service

 - if the applicant charges for their advocacy services.

-More information on the Building Excellence in Support and Training program, including the Grants Opportunity Guidelines, will be available on the Community Grants Hub website when the grant round opens.Back to top
+More information on the BEST program, including the Grants Opportunity Guidelines, will be available on the GrantConnect website when the grant round opens each year.Back to top

-Ex-service organisations that provide advocacy services for the Defence and veteran community can apply for a Building Excellence in Support and Training grant.
+ESOs that provide advocacy services for the Defence and veteran community can apply for a BEST grant.

-To apply for a Building Excellence in Support and Training grant, use the Community Grants Hub.
+To apply for a BEST grant, use the GrantConnect website.

-If you need more help, phone the Hub on 1800 020 283 or send an email to support [at] communitygrants.gov.au.
+If you need more help, phone the Community Grants Hub on 1800 020 283 or send an email to support [at] communitygrants.gov.au.

-If you think you will need any help, ask for help early.
+If you think you will need any assistance with your application, ask for help early.
 This will ensure that any issues can be worked through in time for your application to be considered for funding.Back to top

-Applications are assessed based on the criteria set out in the Building Excellence in Support and Training Grant Opportunity Guidelines.
-These can be found on the Community Grants Hub website.
+Applications are assessed based on the criteria and workload information as set out in the BEST Grant Opportunity Guidelines.

-The recommendations are forwarded to Minister for Veterans’ Affairs who makes the final decision.Back to top
+The recommendations for funding are forwarded to the Minister for Veterans’ Affairs who makes the final decision.Back to top

-You will be notified of the outcome of your application for a Building Excellence in Support and Training grant after the closing date and when the assessment process is completed.Back to top
+You will be notified of the outcome of your application for a BEST grant after the closing date and when the assessment process is completed.Back to top

-When a Building Excellence in Support and Training grant is approved you will be sent a Grant Agreement.
-Payments are made after the applicant and DVA have both signed the Grant Agreement.
+When a BEST grant is approved you will be sent a Grant Agreement.
+Payments are made after the applicant has signed the Grant Agreement.

 Grants need to be acquitted when the project is completed and within the timeframe specified in the Grant Agreement.

-Applicants cannot receive another grant until all previous DVA grants have been acquitted.Back to top
+Applicants cannot receive another grant until all outstanding DVA grant acquittals have been submitted.Back to top